 To Infinity and Beyond

 The universe is immense.
 Some may say infinite because we haven't even discovered the limits.
 It consists of the tiniest detail.
 Take atoms as an example.
-They are the basic building blocks of all matter and are so small, trillions of them fit in the period at them end of this sentence.
+They are the basic building blocks of all matter and are so small that trillions of them fit in the period at the end of this sentence.

 The Number 1 to 100,000

 The number one is a single unit, measure, object or whatever you want to call it.
 If you stop to think a little, you'll realize that this number is what creates all the other numbers in the world, whether it be above or below zero, and a decimal, fraction or whole number.

 The number one can mean good or bad.
 It can mean bad if somebody with a whole bag of chips gives me just "one" chip.
 It would've been better if he/she would have given me none.
 However, if somebody would've given me "one" bag of chips, that would've been plenty to satisfy my urge to snack.

 The number one also commonly designates the first in a sequence of chronological events, such as competitors in a race crossing the finish line or chapters in a book.
 The reason for this is because it's the first number in the natural numerical sequence in counting.

 It is fascinating to see how fast the number one can grow when adding a simple zero behind it.
 When we do this, we get the number 10, which is obviously ten times the number one.
 For every single zero we add behind the number one, we multiply the number one by an additional factor of ten times.
 For example, if we add three zeros, the number would be 1000, which would be equal to 1 x 10 x 10 x 10.